Solar-powered Stirling engine

 A solar powered Stirling engine is a heat engine powered by a temperature gradient generated by the sun.
 Even though Stirling engines can run with a small temperature gradient, it is more efficient to use concentrated solar power.

 The mechanical output can be used directly (e.g. pumps) or be used to create electricity.

+Pumps

 NASA

 NASA patented a type of solar-powered Stirling engine on August 3, 1976.
 It used solar energy to pump water from a river, lake, or stream.
 The purpose of this apparatus is to “provide a low-cost, low-technology pump having particular utility in irrigation systems employed in underdeveloped arid regions of the earth…[using] the basic principles of the Stirling heat engine“.

 Meijer

-One design was patented by Roelf J. Meijer in 1987.
+Another design was patented by Roelf J. Meijer in 1987.